 At both the welcoming and the despedida Masses, a group of very talented mariachis led us in song; so Father Stembler thanked them afterwards, adding that they perform regularly at Sts.
 Cyril and Methodius Church.

 Hearing that, Junebug, a friend who’d also wanted to visit the church for a long time, and I caught up to one of the musicians as they were leaving.
 We asked about the Mass schedule and, much to our delight, were enthusiastically invited to “come for twelve-thirty Mass on Sundays to hear the mariachis.”

-We never made it, since obligations at our respective parishes kept us home on Sundays.
-Nevertheless, my desire to explore the old-world church lingered.
+Since obligations at our respective parishes kept us home on Sundays, we never made it.
+Still, my desire to explore the old-world church persisted.